 Your followers are a valuable asset, and if you brand yourself as part of any one particular organization or group you won’t be able to easily take your followers with you when you move on.

-It may seem like it’s incredibly easy to change your username into something more suited to you when you’re finished with a certain organization, and to be honest it is, but when you do that, you loose so much recognition.
+It may seem like it’s incredibly easy to change your username in twitter to something more suited to you when you’re finished with a certain organization, and to be honest it is, but when you do that, you loose so much recognition.
 You loose so many people who associate you with your username, your brand.

 I think it’s best, from the very start to try to stick to one username, at most 2, (in my case “pauloflaherty” and “oflaherty”) and be pervasive with them across the web in order to build your own brand, value and maintain your own identity.